WordPress Migration Without Losing SEO Rankings: Complete Guide

 rewrite ^/old-url-slug$ /new-url-slug permanent;

-If you have many redirects to manage, consider using a redirection plugin on your WordPress site itself to keep the redirect map manageable and auditable.
+If you have many redirects to manage, consider using a redirection plugin on your WordPress site itself to keep the redirect map manageable and auditable over time.
+A plugin approach also means redirects are preserved if you later switch server configurations.

 Step 7: Verify Before Switching DNS